Unipotent Ideals and Harish-Chandra Bimodules: Infinitesimal characters of unipotent ideals

 Let $G$ be a connected reductive algebraic group and let $\widetilde{\OO}$ be a $G$-equivariant nilpotent cover.
 Choose $\lambda \in \overline{\fP}^{\widetilde{X}}$ and consider the corresponding ideal $I_{\lambda}(\widetilde{\OO})$.
 By Proposition \ref{prop:propsofIbeta}(i), $I_{\lambda}(\widetilde{\OO})$ is primitive.
 Define

-In this section, we will outline a general strategy for computing the \emph{unipotent infinitesimal character} $\gamma_0(\widetilde{\OO})$.
-It is based on the computation of the map $\eta$ in Section \ref{sec:nilpquant}.
+In this chapter, we will outline a general strategy for computing the \emph{unipotent infinitesimal character} $\gamma_0(\widetilde{\OO})$ .
+It is based on the computation of the map $\eta$ in Chapter \ref{sec:nilpquant}.
 This strategy is implemented in Section \ref{subsec:centralcharclassical} in the case of linear classical groups.
-In Sections \ref{subsec:centralcharspin} and \ref{subsec:centralcharexceptional}, we discuss the applicability of this strategy for spin and exceptional groups.
+In Sections \ref{subsec:centralcharspin} and \ref{subsec:centralcharexceptional}, we discuss the application to spin and exceptional groups.

-\subsection{Unipotent infinitesimal characters}
+\section{Unipotent infinitesimal characters}

 Let $\widetilde{\OO}$ be a $G$-equivariant nilpotent cover.
 Choose a Levi subgroup $L \subset G$ and a birationally rigid $L$-equivariant nilpotent cover $\widetilde{\mathbb{O}}_L$ such that $\widetilde{\mathbb{O}} = \mathrm{Bind}^G_L \widetilde{\mathbb{O}}_L$.
 Let $M \subset G$ be a Levi subgroup containing $L$ and let $\widetilde{\mathbb{O}}_M = \mathrm{Bind}^M_L \widetilde{\mathbb{O}}_L$.
 Suppose $\gamma$ is an infinitesimal character for $\fm$, regarded as an element of $\fh^*/W_M$.
 Since $W_M$ is a subgroup of $W$, $\gamma$ defines an element in $\fh^*/W$, and hence an infinitesimal character for $\fg$.